Optimal Control of Differentially Flat Systems is Surprisingly Easy: Introduction

-In contrast, our approach is classified as indirect as we seek a solution from the optimality conditions.
-There is similar results for the so-called maximal inversion approach \cite{Chaplais2007InversionCases,Chaplais2008InversionSystems}, which proves that the optimality conditions for a differentially flat system can be separated into two parts\textemdash one describing the optimal state trajectory, and the other describing the optimal costate trajectory.
-This result is significant, as the general optimality conditions couple the evolution of the states and costates, which can lead to significant numerical instabilities \cite{Bryson1996Optimal1985}.
-While the authors in \cite{Chaplais2008InversionSystems} proved that the optimality conditions are separable, in this paper, we provide the analytical form of the ordinary differential equation that describes their evolution.
-Furthermore, the results in \cite{Chaplais2008InversionSystems} consider control-affine nonlinear systems.
-In contrast, in our approach, we do not require affinity in the control.
-We also derive the optimal boundary conditions in the flat output space, which, to the best of our knowledge, has not been addressed in the literature to date.
-Finally, while recent work employs saturation functions to handle trajectory constraints \cite{Graichen2010HandlingExtension}, we analyze the state and control constraints directly.
-The main contributions of this paper are: \begin{enumerate} \item We present a set of ordinary differential equations that describe the evolution of the costates as explicit functions of the state and control variables (Theorem \ref{thm:costates}). \item We derive an equivalent set of optimality conditions that are independent of the costates (Theorem \ref{thm:main}).
-This independence property holds for interior-point constraints (Section \ref{sec:interior-const}) and trajectory constraints (Section \ref{sec:trajConst}). \item We derive equivalent boundary conditions for the state and control variables when an initial or final state is left free or when the final time is unknown (Section \ref{sec:boundaries}). \item We demonstrate a significant improvement in computational time and total cost compared to general-purpose numerical solvers (Section \ref{sec:sim}). \end{enumerate}
+There are also weaker and more general analytical results for the so-called maximal inversion approach by \cite{Chaplais2007InversionCases,Chaplais2008InversionSystems}, which proves that the optimality conditions for a feedback linearizable system can be separated into two parts\textemdash one describing the optimal state trajectory, and the other describing the optimal costate trajectory.
+This separation result is significant, as the general optimality conditions couple the evolution of the states and costates, which leads to significant numerical instabilities (see: \cite{Bryson1996Optimal1985}).
+While \cite{Chaplais2008InversionSystems} proved that the optimality conditions are separable, in this paper, we provide the analytical form of the ordinary differential equation that explicitly describes their evolution.
+Furthermore, while \cite{Chaplais2008InversionSystems} considers control-affine nonlinear systems, our proposed approach does not require affinity in the control variables.
+More recent work following this approach employs saturation functions to handle trajectory constraints, e.g., \cite{Graichen2010HandlingExtension}, whereas our approach explicitly generates constrained optimal trajectories.
+Finally, we also derive the optimal boundary conditions in the flat space, which, to the best of our knowledge, has not been addressed in the literature to date.
+The contributions of this paper are: \begin{itemize} \item We present a set of ordinary differential equations that describe the evolution of the costates as explicit functions of the state and control variables (Theorem \ref{thm:costates}). \item We derive optimality conditions that are independent of the costates (Theorem \ref{thm:main}).
+This independence property holds for interior-point (Section \ref{sec:interior-const}) and path (Section \ref{sec:trajConst}) constraints. \item We derive equivalent boundary conditions for the state and control variables when an initial or final state is left free or when the final time is unknown (Section \ref{sec:boundaries}). \end{itemize}